 To date, more than 70 patients have been reported with Purine nucleoside phosphorylase (PNP) deficiency in the world literature.
 PNP deficiency accounts for less than 4% of patients with severe combined immunodeficiency (SCID).

-PNP deficiency typically manifests after the 1st year of life, with recurrent, opportunistic infections caused by bacterial, viral (such as varicella zoster virus), and fungal (such as Pneumocystis carinii) pathogens.
-The susceptibility to infections is variable ranging from classical SCID in infancy to infrequent infections during childhood.
+PNP deficiency typically manifests in the 1st years of life, with recurrent, opportunistic infections caused by bacterial, viral (such as varicella zoster virus), and fungal (such as Pneumocystis carinii) pathogens.
+The susceptibility to infections is variable ranging from classical SCID in infancy to infrequent infections during childhood and even the 2nd decade of life.
 Failure to thrive has also been reported.
 Up to 2/3 of patients have neurologic involvement including motor system dysfunction, hyper/hypotonia, spastic paresis, ataxia, hyperactivity, and behavioral problems.
 Cerebrovascular accidents and sensorineural deafness are less commonly observed.
 The neurologic involvement often precedes immune abnormalities.
-Autoimmune diseases are reported in 1/3 of cases and the most common manifestation of this is autoimmune hemolytic anemia.
-Immune thrombocytopenic purpura and systemic lupus erythematosus have also been reported (see these terms).
+Autoimmune manifestations are reported in 1/3 of cases and include autoimmune hemolytic anemia, immune thrombocytopenic purpura and systemic lupus erythematosus.

-Differential diagnosis includes aplastic anemias, SCID, severe combined immunodeficiency due to adenosine deaminase deficiency, ataxia-telangiectasia (see these terms), and viral meningoencephalitis.
+Differential diagnosis includes aplastic anemias, SCID, severe combined immunodeficiency due to adenosine deaminase deficiency, ataxia-telangiectasia, and viral meningoencephalitis.

 If left untreated, prognosis is poor and patients usually die in the first decade of life, often succumbing to infections.
+Few patients have reached the 2nd and even 3rd decade of life.
 After HSCT from family or unrelated donors, patients may achieve successful immune reconstitution and are free from infections.
 Nevertheless, even with HSCT, improvement of neurological deficits is not definite.